 The overarching theme of GPW22 is ‘Peace is Possible'.
 Geneva Peace Week 2022 will continue to build upon the thematic discussions that emerged in 2021, while creating spaces for contextualizing and discussing recent local and geopolitical developments, and how they impact the work of those working towards a more peaceful and just society globally.
 The thematic tracks for GPW22 have been developed and adjusted to build upon discussions from 2021, and to take them a step further.

-The organizing consortium proposes the following thematic tracks to guide content and conversation at GPW21:
+The organizing consortium proposes the following thematic tracks to guide content and conversation at GPW22:

-To find out more about the thematic tracks for GPW21, please click below.
+To find out more about the thematic tracks for GPW22, please click below.

-This year, GPW will feature 30 online interactive sessions, which will predominantly take place in a workshop format.
-Online Interactive Sesisons will be practitioner-led and facilitated with a high degree of interactivity, aimed at offering participants the opportunity to exchange and share knowledge, good practice and peacebuilding skills to apply in their daily work.
-Selections will prioritise the most innovative and interactive workshop approaches.
-In 2021, panel discussions are encouraged to be applied for within the Digital Series framework, as pre-recorded content.
+These 90 minute sessions will take place online and in-person.
+They should be practitioner-led and facilitated with a high degree of interactivity, aimed at offering participants the opportunity to exchange and share knowledge, good practice, and peacebuilding skills to apply in their daily work.
+Information can be presented by speakers, however it is encouraged that input from speakers be no more than 50% of the session time (and preferably less).
+Selections will prioritize the most innovative and interactive workshop approaches.

 The application forms will be completed in a way that ensures that every workshop submission is online-ready, but with the extra opportunity to indicate a) whether the organizer would be interested in running the workshop in person, b) why the workshop would be suitable for an in-person format and c) whether the organizer is able to take responsibility for ensuring that all speakers are available and present in Geneva during GPW.
 Please note that only up to 15 in-person events will take place during GPW22, and that this will be decided on a case-by-case basis.